Marine Mammal Bycatch

 The federal management framework for monitoring and mitigating bycatch is based on assessment of the ability of marine mammal populations to sustain human-caused impacts (the sustainable potential biological removal level, or PBR, of each stock), estimation of the numbers of animals seriously injured or killed, and take-reduction efforts based on structured consultations among fishery managers, scientists, conservationists, and fishermen on NMFS’s take reduction teams.
 The Marine Mammal Commission’s 2014 Priorities Report underscores the need for regular stock assessments for marine mammal species that are affected by bycatch.
 Enabling such assessments requires increased observer coverage within and across fisheries to ensure estimates of bycatch are reliable and up to date.
 Observed bycatch is typically a fraction of the deaths and serious injuries that actually occur so it is extrapolated to estimate the total for the entire fishery.
 However, many deaths go undetected because fisheries are unobserved, or would be undetected even if observers were onboard the fishing vessels.
 These unobserved and undetected deaths are sometimes referred to as cryptic mortality.
 The Commission has provided presentations on marine mammal cryptic mortality at two NMFS workshops to address the problem of fully accounting for deaths that are not accounted for through observer data or strandings.

-One way we work toward reducing bycatch globally is through our grants and research program.
-In 2016 we funded three research projects focused on marine mammal bycatch.
-We also regularly engage with Congress on the science and policy decisions related to marine mammal bycatch.
-For example, in 2016, we co-hosted with the World Wildlife Fund (WWF) a Congressional briefing to increase awareness of the impacts of marine mammal bycatch at national and international levels.
-We are also looking for ways to create economic incentives for reducing marine mammal bycatch.
-In September 2015, we co-hosted an international workshop on incentive-based fishery bycatch measures with the NMFS.
+One way the Commission works toward reducing bycatch globally is through its grants and research program.
+In recent years (2016–2018), the Commission funded nine research projects focused on marine mammal bycatch.
+The Commission also regularly engages with Congress on the science and policy decisions related to marine mammal bycatch.
+For example, in 2016, the Commission co-hosted with the World Wildlife Fund (WWF) a Congressional briefing to increase awareness of the impacts of marine mammal bycatch at national and international levels.
+The Commission is also looking for ways to create economic incentives for reducing marine mammal bycatch.
+In September 2015, the Commission co-hosted an international workshop on incentive-based fishery bycatch measures with the NMFS.
 This workshop focused on incentives such as individual transferable bycatch allocations to provide greater flexibility to fishing vessel operators to reduce their marine mammal bycatch in a more cost-effective manner.

 Further, at the 2017 Biennial meeting of the Society for Marine Mammalogy, the Commission co-organized and co-funded a one-day international workshop on marine mammal bycatch along with WWF and NMFS.
 In presentations and panel discussions, workshop participants highlighted creative tools to address the challenges of data-poor, open-access, small-scale fisheries.
 Incentivizing measures such as market access and economic alternatives were also raised as alternative solutions for a wide variety of fisheries.
 The workshop report, which covers this and two other workshops on marine mammal bycatch during the meeting, can be found here.